Laquon Treadwell Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Treadwell had 18 receiving yards in one career matchup against the Colts, 28.5 fewer than his receiving yards prop bet over/under for Sunday's game (46.5).
+- Treadwell collected 18 receiving yards in his only career matchup against the Colts, 30.5 fewer than his over/under for Sunday's game.

-- Treadwell did not have a touchdown catch in that outing against the Colts.
+- Treadwell did not have a touchdown catch in that game against the Colts.

-- The 248.8 passing yards the Colts allow per game makes them the NFL's 18th-ranked pass defense this season.
+- The 248.8 yards per game the Colts are allowing through the air makes them the NFL's 18th-ranked pass defense.

-- The Colts have allowed 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.
+- The Colts' defense is 30th in the NFL, conceding 1.9 passing touchdowns per game.

 Recent Performances